-To ensure completeness and accuracy of the data recorded in the field directly into the geodatabase, the digital data forms have been designed with numerous data entry safeguards in place.
-Such safeguards include setting all required data fields to 'mandatory' status so that the user will be prompted to enter the required information into a field before the form can be closed and saved.
+If data are recorded using paper data sheets, each datasheet will be reviewed carefully by two crewmembers for completeness and accuracy.
+Each page will then be initialed by both reviewers after resolving any issues.
+If data are recorded in the field directly into a geodatabase, digital data forms will be designed with numerous data entry safeguards in place.
+Such safeguards include setting all required data fields to "mandatory" status so that the user will be prompted to enter the required information into a field before the form can be closed and saved.
 Additionally, upper and lower limits are placed on numeric fields to ensure that data are within acceptable ranges.
 For example, most RBP and PHI parameter fields have limits of 0 - 20, while water chemistry parameters such as pH have appropriate ranges of 0 - 14, since values outside of this range would be erroneous.
+As with paper datasheets, the electronic data should be reviewed for accuracy by two crewmembers, whose initials are recorded and attached to the records reviewed.